scipy/scipy.org/www/install.rst

 ------

 You can assemble the Scipy stack from individual packages.
-For details of what you need, see the specification.
+For details of what you need, see :ref:`the specification <stackspec>`.
 Packages are typically on `the Python Package Index <http://pypi.python.org/pypi/>`_, and projects' sites may also offer official binary packages (e.g. `numpy <http://sourceforge.net/projects/numpy/files/NumPy/>`_, `scipy library <http://sourceforge.net/projects/scipy/files/scipy/>`_).